cwo3990/trekvizion/DesignDoc.md

 This section describes the features of the application.

 ### Definition of MVP
-> _Provide a simple description of the Minimum Viable Product._
+The MVP aims to provide a safe and reliable hiking experience by offering essential functionalities for trip planning, real-time tracking, and post-hike analysis.

 ### MVP Features
 The minimal viable product (MVP) for this hiking application would include the following features:
-* Users should be able to upload image and perform a registration
+* Image Registration: Users can upload an image and perform registration.
-* Users should be shown the perceived accuracy of map before starting the hike
+* Perceived Accuracy Display: Users are shown the perceived accuracy of the map before starting the hike.
-* Using the registered image the user should be able to start and track the hike in real time.
+* Real-Time Tracking: Utilizing the registered image, users can start and track the hike in real time.
-* User should be able to end trip and view conclusive hike metric such as total distance traveled.
+* Trip Conclusion: Users can end the trip and view conclusive hike metrics, such as total distance traveled.

 ## Architecture and Design